sourcesync/gemini_workshop/README.md

 The code in this repository is part of the hands-on tutorial portion of GSI Technology's Gemini APU Workshop.

-The Gemini Workshop is composed of the following pieces:
+The workshop is composed of the following parts:
 1. Exploring The RadioML Dataset
 2. Training A Deep Learning-based Signal Vectorizer
 3. Implementing KNN-based Similarity Search For Signal Classification On Gemini